mitre-public/open-aria/README.md

 ## Versioning and Release Process

-- The "current version" (e.g. `v1.2.3`) of this project is computed automatically form git tags and the recent commit messages.
+- The "current version" (e.g. `v1.2.3`) of this project is computed automatically from git tags and the recent commit messages.
     - The GitHub Action: [ietf-tools/semver-action](https://github.com/ietf-tools/semver-action) does this work.
 - Consequently, we have also adopted [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).